PurpleHominid/Mac-Catalina-ZSH-Show-Git-Branch/README.md

 # Mac-Catalina-ZSH-Show-Git-Branch

-Update your profile's .zshrc file (by default this is not created so if it doesnt exist create it)
+Update your profile's (hidden) .zshrc file (by default this is not created so if it doesnt exist create it, dont forget the 'dot')

 Your file should be: